 When the iliacus muscle is healthy, it functions seamlessly.
 But when trigger points develop, it can wreak havoc on your lower back.

-The Link Between Iliacus Trigger Points and Lower Back Pain
+The Link Between Iliacus Trigger Point and Lower Back Pain

 Trigger points in the iliacus muscle are hyper-sensitive spots that can arise from prolonged sitting, sports injuries, or muscle imbalances.
 These points don’t just cause localized pain—they refer pain to the lower back, particularly the QL region.